Have you ever wanted to live in a cabin in the woods?

 Woon Pioniers Cabins

-That is prefabricated cabins that you sort of “clip together” to form the space that you want to live in.
+That is prefabricated cabins that you sort of “clip together” to form the space and square footage that you want to live in.

-The Indigo Cabin is amazing and is easily assembled on-site and uses minimal energy once it’s in use.
+The Indigo Cabin is amazing and is easily assembled on-site and uses minimal energy once it’s in use as a living space.

 They use a lot of biologically fabricated materials in the construction too and this is very well-suited for off-grid living.